nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 (MSD) to compare the diffusive properties of individual movements across time after swarming.
 The MSD is defined as the mean of squared distance that an organism travels from its starting location to another point during a given time, τ.
-We obtained MSD in the rang of 0.2 \< τ \< 1500, using the function *computeMSD*() in the package “flowcatchR”.
+We obtained MSD in the range of 0.2 \< τ \< 1500, using the function *computeMSD*() in the package “flowcatchR”.
 To compare the MSD between time after swarming, we used a LMM, where τ, time after swarming, sex, and their interactions were included as fixed effects, and individual ids nested within original colonies were